Sir-Chi/QuestForEverything/README.md

 ## How To Install

 > 1) First download the Datapack.
-You can then add this to a new minecraft world.
-> 2) To play the game create a new minecraft world and add this datapack into the world's datapack folder.
+> 2) To play the game, create a new minecraft world, and add this datapack into the world's datapack folder.
 > 3) Unzip the file there and then select it from the new world creation menu in the game.
 > 4) Make sure the world is set to "Creative" Game Mode & has "Allow Cheats" enabled.
 > 5) Once you load into the world run the command "/function qfe:master/setup" directly or run the command "/reload" to have the command appear in chat for you to click.
 This will create the Q4E Starting Lobby.